How is PAD Diagnosed?

 Magnetic resonance angiography is a type of MRI that looks at the body’s blood vessels and arteries.
 It produces cross-sectional images of the arteries without using X-rays to see if there are any abnormalities.

-What to Do After You Are Diagnosed
+What to Do After You Are Diagnosed with PAD

-If you are diagnosed with peripheral arterial disease, there are several treatment options that can help reduce your symptoms.
+If you are diagnosed with peripheral artery disease, there are several treatment options that can help reduce your symptoms.
 Although there is no cure for PAD, your vascular specialist can give you advice and/or work with your primary care physician to recommend lifestyle modifications or medications depending on the severity of your disease.
 Your specialist may advise you to do the following:

 - Eat a healthier diet low in saturated and trans fat